 What are Dental Bridges?

-A dental bridge is one of many restorative solutions for missing teeth and involves a false tooth or teeth being held in place by dental crowns.
+As explained above, a dental bridge is one of many restorative solutions for missing teeth and involves a false tooth or teeth being held in place by dental crowns.
 These dental crowns are cemented onto each of the abutment, or adjacent, teeth that support the bridge.

 Dental bridges can: